 Students who have been offered Federal Work Study (FWS) as part of their offer of assistance are responsible for securing their own employment opportunity.
 Simply being offered FWS does not guarantee a job opportunity.
 Students who wish to work during the academic year but have not been offered or are not eligible for FWS can do so through the Regular Student Payroll (RSP).
 However, since priority is given to students with FWS, a RSP applicant most likely will not have their application reviewed by the department until all FWS applicants who meet the position qualifications have been considered for hire.
-These jobs can be searched and applied for in our online system beginning at the start of school.
-Students can use this link to begin their job search process: https://providence.joinhandshake.com/login.
+These jobs can be searched for and applied for in our online system beginning at the start of school.
+Work study students will receive an email with the link to our new portal, FriarHub, to begin the application process in August.
 It is important to remember work earnings are not credited to the student's account.
 Students are paid on a bi-weekly basis for only the hours worked.